-Neither the College, nor the Union, shall knowingly discriminate against any employee subject to this Agreement on the basis of race, creed, color, sex, sexual orientation, genetic information, Vietnam era veteran, religion, age, national origin, or marital status or because of a sensory, mental, or physical handicap with respect to a position, the duties of which may be performed efficiently by an individual without danger to the health or safety of the handicapped person or others.
-The Union and the College recognize the requirements of the Civil Rights Act of 1964 and mutually agree to support the provisions of the College's Affirmative Action Plan insofar as such plan does not conflict with other provisions of this Agreement.
-The parties further agree that the purpose of the plan is for achieving equality in employment practices wherever it may be lacking in compliance with the letter and spirit of the law.
+Neither the College, nor the Union, shall knowingly discriminate against any employee subject to this Agreement on the basis of race, color, national origin, age, perceived or actual physical or mental disability, pregnancy, genetic information, sex, sexual orientation, gender identity, marital status, creed, religion, honorably discharged veterans or military status, or use of a trained guide dog or service animal creed, color, sex, sexual orientation, genetic information, Vietnam era veteran, religion, age, national origin, or marital status or because of a sensory, mental, or physical handicap with respect to a position, the duties of which may be performed efficiently by an individual without danger to the health or safety of the handicapped person or others.
+The Union and the College recognize the requirements Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Title IX of the Educational Amendments of 1972, Sections 504 and 508 of the Rehabilitation Act of 1973, the Americans with Disabilities Act and ADA Amendment Act, the Age Discrimination Act of 1975, the Violence Against Women Reauthorization Act and Washington State Law Against Discrimination, Chapter 49.60 RCW of the Civil Rights Act of 1964 and mutually agree to support the provisions of the College's Affirmative ActionStrategic Equity Plan insofar as such plan does not conflict with other provisions of this Agreement.
+The parties further agree that the purpose of the plan is for achieving equality equity in employment practices wherever it may be lacking in compliance with the letter and spirit of the law.
 The Affirmative Action Plan will be applied in modifying the composition of the future work forces in the College.
 Present employees will not be discharged to achieve employment goals.
 Hiring policies will be adapted to ensure equal employee opportunities.
 Only qualified personnel will be considered for any position.